apache/netbeans/java/java.lsp.server/vscode/README.md

 ## Selecting the JDK

-The VSNetBeans Java part needs to run on a JDK.
+The user projects are built, run and debugged using the same JDK which runs the Apache NetBeans Language Server.
 The JDK is being searched in following locations:

 - `netbeans.jdkhome` setting (workspace then user settings)